madsmsc/SFMovieService/README.md

 if the request fails or no location is returned, ignore it and wait until next update.

-The database is MongoDB and has the following structure.
+The database is PostgreSQL and has the following structure.
 Columns: title, address, lat, lng.